 RELATED: HOW TO MAKE A BETTER SCREEN FOR SCREEN PRINTING

 Every design you create should have registration marks on it.
 You’ll want registration marks on the top and the bottom down the center line, and in the corners.
 This way, you can line up the film to the screen and registration template correctly every time.

 Registration templates use a grid system.
-Majority of Baselayr exposure units come with a registration template (the X-Series do not).
+The majority of Baselayr exposure units come equipped with a registration template (the X-Series do not).
 If you’re using the same size screens, you won’t have to worry about making adjustments to the alignment.

 STEP 4: ALIGN YOUR SCREEN